President: Edmund Tiryakian

 Chuck Neely was born in Raleigh, NC.
 A graduate of UNC-Chapel Hill and Duke Law School, he served in the Navy during the Vietnam war, practiced law in Raleigh for 50 years and was elected to three terms in the General Assembly.
 He bicycles, sails and is studying French through the Alliance.

 I was born in the South of France and raised in Paris.
-I obtained a Master's in Literature from University Paris X and a Business degree from INALCO Paris.
+I obtained a Master's in Literature from University Paris X and a Business degree from INALCO (Institute of Eastern Studies) in Paris.
 I went on working as an International Sales Manager in the Medical Device Industry for 15 years, home based in Italy, Germany, Israel, the Ivory Coast and the Netherlands.
 I moved to the US in 2000 to marry my husband Michael.
-We relocated from California to Raleigh in 2017.
+We relocated from California to Raleigh in 2017 with our son and 3 dogs.

 I was born and raised in South Carolina, where I earned a BA in French from Clemson University.
 During my university studies, I spent a semester at l'Université de Rennes II, Haute-Bretagne.
 After completing an assistantship in Normandy, I earned an MA in French from Middlebury College in Vermont and Paris.
 In the U.S., I have taught high school and elementary School in Vermont, Massachusetts and North Carolina.